JuliaKramek/flights-elt-medallion-pipeline/README.md

 ELT pipeline implementing **Medallion Architecture** (**Bronze, Silver, Gold**) to process airline transaction data and identify the most frequently used airlines based on transaction counts.

-The project demonstrates workflow orchestration using **Apache Airflow**, layered data modeling, SQL-based transformations, and Python execution components.
+The project demonstrates workflow orchestration using **Apache Airflow**, layered data modeling, and SQL-based transformations executed in **PostgreSQL**.

 ---

 # Project Overview

-This project implements an ELT pipeline using the Medallion Architecture (**Bronze, Silver, Gold**) to process and analyze airline ticketing data.
+This project implements an **ELT pipeline** using the Medallion Architecture (**Bronze, Silver, Gold**) to process and analyze airline ticketing data.

-The objective is to transform raw airline transaction data into structured and analytics-ready datasets that allow business analysis of airline popularity based on transaction volume.
+The objective is to transform raw airline transaction data into structured and analytics-ready datasets that support business insights such as:

+- airline popularity
+- transaction volumes
+- popular routes
+- customer booking behavior

 The pipeline executes sequentially across Bronze, Silver, and Gold layers and is orchestrated using **Apache Airflow**.